case studies

 More information on the outcomes from this process are available at the WEAllCan website.

-Co-creating the Wellbeing EconomY Alliance - Canada hub - David Suzuki Foundation
+Co-creating the Wellbeing EconomY Alliance - Canada hub - David Suzuki Foundation - 2020

-WEAll is a new global collaboration of organisations, alliances, movements and individuals working together to change the economic system to create a wellbeing economy - one who’s core purpose is to generate well-being for people and planet.
+WEAll is a global collaboration of organisations, alliances, movements and individuals working together to change the economic system to create a wellbeing economy - one who’s core purpose is to generate well-being for people and planet.
+The WEAll global alliance seeks to enable the establishment of regional and national hubs to accelerate economic transformations based on more local context and realities.

 With the goal of creating a hub in Canada, the David Suzuki Foundation and the Wellbeing Economy Alliance convened a diverse group of thought and action leaders to take part in a unique co-creative experience.
 Framed as a design lab, a series of virtual dialogues in October and November 2020 was held to enable participants to explore 1) the paradigm shift required to transform Canada’s economic system and 2) the action-enhancing architecture that would support the emergence of a new economic purpose.